About Our Founder & CEO

-Recognizing the severe undersupply of attainable housing in core urban neighborhoods, Brad brought his innovative business approach to Seattle.
-With his partners, Brad has assembled a portfolio of 473 beautifully designed apartments in core Seattle neighborhoods through adaptive reuse, repositioning, and ground-up construction.
-He has an additional 1,440 apartments under construction/in permitting across various projects in Seattle and Los Angeles.
-Brad is a co-founder of Anew Apartments and OZ Navigator, as well as the CEO and founder of Housing Diversity and a sponsor of numerous other projects currently under construction.
+He seeks to address the severe undersupply of livable, attainable housing in core urban neighborhoods.
+With his partners, Brad has assembled a portfolio of 473 beautifully designed apartments in core Seattle neighborhoods through adaptive reuse, repositioning, and ground-up construction and has an additional 2,902 apartments under construction/in permitting across various projects in Seattle and Los Angeles.

-Brad’s commitment to efficient housing and healthy communities includes preservation, seismic upgrading and adaptive reuse of existing buildings in urban centers.
-This passion led Brad to become involved with the Seattle 2030 District, whose goal is to foster deep energy retrofits of existing buildings.
-He also co-founded the Alliance for Safety, Affordability and Preservation (ASAP!), an advocacy group that is creating a plan and a funding path to bring 1,145 seismically vulnerable unreinforced masonry buildings in Seattle up to modern safety standards.
+Brad’s commitment to efficient housing and healthy communities also extends to the preservation, seismic upgrading, and adaptive reuse of existing buildings in urban centers.
+This passion led Brad to co-found the Alliance for Safety, Affordability and Preservation (ASAP!), an advocacy group that created a plan and a funding path to bring 1,145 seismically vulnerable unreinforced masonry buildings in Seattle up to modern safety standards.
 ASAP! was behind Seattle City Council Resolution 32033, which directs that city departments develop an accountable seismic retrofit program complete with financial incentives for developers and strategies to mitigate the displacement of affected residents.